-Article 33 The designation 'with distinction' Bachelor's degree audits
+Article 33 The designation "cum laude" Bachelor's degree audits

-Bachelor's degree audits 'with distinction'
+Bachelor's degree audits "cum laude"

-- 1. A student can receive the predicate 'with distinction' for the Bachelor's degree audit if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the weighted average of the results of the courses in the BSc programme weighted on the basis of the credits is at least 8.00, including the Bachelor Final projet.
-Passes (v) and exemptions (vr) will not be taken into consideration; - b. the number of credits for the courses for which an exemption (vr) has been granted may not exceed 40 credits in total; - c. the student completed all requirements for the degree within a period of time not exceeding 42 months. - 2.
-In special cases the Board of Examiners may decide to grant the designation 'with distinction' to a student who does not meet the requirements referred to in paragraph 1 if the student in question has shown exceptional skills in the degree programme in question.
+- 1. A student can receive the designation "cum laude" for the Bachelor's degree audit if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the weighted average of the results of the courses in the BSc programme (150 ECTs) weighed on the basis of the credits is at least 8.00, including the Bachelor Final project.
+Passes (v) and exemptions (vr) will not be taken into consideration; the grades of the minor are not included in the average for the Cum Laude; - b. the number of credits for the courses for which an exemption (vr) has been granted may not exceed 40 credits in total; - c. the student completed all requirements for the degree within a period of time not exceeding 42 months. - 2.
+In special cases the Board of Examiners may decide to grant the designation "cum laude" to a student who does not meet the requirements referred to in paragraph 1 if the student in question has shown exceptional skills in the degree programme in question. - 3.

-3. When determining the periods of time referred to in paragraph 1c, any delay in completing the programme owing to circumstances that result in the student being eligible for financial support under the RAS financial support regulation for students shall be taken into account.

-Article 33A Transitional measures relating to granting the designation "with distinction" for Propedeutic and Bachelor's examinations

-Until 1 September 2016, students who began the degree programme prior to 1 September 2014 will be able to receive the designation "with distinction" in accordance with the following requirements:

-First-year degree audits 'with distinction'

-- 1. A student can receive the predicate 'with distinction' for the first-year degree audit if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the weighted average of the results of the courses for the first-year degree audit weighed on the basis of the credits is at least 8.00; passes (v) and exemptions (vr) will not be taken into consideration; - b. the number of credits for the courses for which an exemption (vr) has been granted may not exceed 20 credits in total; - the student passed his or her first-year degree audit within a period of time not exceeding 12 months. - 2.
-In special cases the Board of Examiners may decide to grant the designation 'with distinction' to a student who does not meet the requirements referred to in paragraph 1 if the student in question has shown exceptional skills in the degree programme in question. - 3.
 When determining the periods of time referred to in paragraph 1c, any delay in completing the programme owing to circumstances that result in the student being eligible for financial support under the RAS financial support regulation for students shall be taken into account.

+Article 33A Transitional measures relating to granting the designation "cum laude" for Propedeutic and Bachelor's examinations

+Until 1 September 2016, students who began the degree programme prior to 1 September 2014 will be able to receive the designation "cum laude" in accordance with the following requirements:

+First-year degree audits "cum laude"

+- 1. A student can receive the predicate "cum laude" for the first-year degree audit if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the weighted average of the results of the courses for the first-year degree audit weighed on the basis of the credits is at least 8.00; passes (v) and exemptions (vr) will not be taken into consideration; - b. the number of credits for the courses for which an exemption (vr) has been granted may not exceed 20 credits in total; - c. the student passed his or her first-year degree audit within a period of time not exceeding 12 months. - 2.
+In special cases the Board of Examiners may decide to grant the designation "cum laude" to a student who does not meet the requirements referred to in paragraph 1 if the student in question has shown exceptional skills in the degree programme in question. - 3.
+When determining the periods of time referred to in paragraph 1c, any delay in completing the programme owing to circumstances that result in the student being eligible for financial support under the RAS financial support regulation for students shall be taken into account.

-Bachelor's degree audits 'with distinction'
+Bachelor's degree audits "cum laude"